EloiStree/IntegerGamesCredits/README.md

 - ...

 This git allows to authorize platform interaction.
 And keep track of who is currently subscribing to the project.
+(You can still be anonyme by just using your RSA key)